ruby-grape/grape-swagger-rails/README.md

 */
 ```
 #### For Rails 6 (Sprockets 4)
-Rails changed it's default logic for determining top-level targets.
-It will now use only a file at `./app/assets/config/manifest.js` for specifying top-level targets; this file may already exist in your Rails app (although Rails only starts automatically using it once you are using sprockets 4).
+Rails changed its default logic for determining top-level targets.
+It now uses only a file at `./app/assets/config/manifest.js` for specifying top-level targets.
+This file may already exist in your Rails app (although Rails only starts automatically using it once you are using sprockets 4).

 Since the default logic for determining top-level targets changed, you will have to edit the `manifest.js` to specify `grape-swagger-rails` asset files.

-Add these lines at top of `./app/assets/config/manifest.js`
+Add the following lines at top of `./app/assets/config/manifest.js`

 ```javascript
 //= link grape_swagger_rails/application.css
 //= link grape_swagger_rails/application.js
 ```

-for further reference see [sprockets changelog](https://github.com/rails/sprockets/blob/master/UPGRADING.md#manifestjs)
+See [sprockets changelog](https://github.com/rails/sprockets/blob/master/UPGRADING.md#manifestjs) for more information.

 ## Contributors